jinkimdev/SnapPoll/README.md

 ##Components

 ####Node.js REST API
-API end point used in the demo: http://snappoll.herokuapp.com/api
+**API end point** used in the demo: http://snappoll.herokuapp.com/api

 API calls are documented [in this page](https://github.com/jinkim608/SnapPoll/wiki/REST-API-on-Node.js).

 ####PostgreSQL Backend Database
-DB contains users, polls, responses tables
+DB contains users, polls, responses tables.
+Details of the DB schema are documented [in this page](https://github.com/jinkim608/SnapPoll/wiki/Database-(PostgreSQL)).

 ####Android Client
 A user can create and upload a poll, with a visual reference (picture or screenshot) and a question attached.

 User's friends invited through social media platform can participate and upload their responses to the server.
 A user taps on the location of interest in the picture and sends the response.

 A user can see the result of popular votes (aggregated responses from poll participants) in a type of visualization such as a heat map.